Encouraging children to be active

 Give them toys that encourage movement.
 Balls, skipping ropes, a bicycle.
 Old fashioned games like hopscotch only need a piece of chalk and a friend.

 It is important that children are active every day.
-This aids future development and certain health issues can even be avoided.
+This aids future development and can even help avoid certain health issues.